ovh/docs/pages/public_cloud/stormshield_network_security_vrack/guide.en-gb.md

 >>
 > **Step 3**
 >>
->> Limit the access to the GUI to your public IP and enable SSH:
+>>  Limit access to the GUI to your public IP and enable SSH:
 >> ![SNS vrack](images/configure-management-2.png)
 >>
 > **Step 4**
 >>
->> Limit the access to the SSH to your public IP:
+>> Limit SSH access to your public IP:
 >> ![SNS vrack](./images/configure-management-3.png)

 #### Re-synchronize the HA configuration